rstudio/education.rstudio.com/content/blog/2020-07-19-teaching-the-tidyverse-in-2020-part-4-when-to-purrr/index.markdown

 In a nutshell, *purrr enhances R's functional programming toolkit by providing a complete and consistent set of tools for working with functions and vectors*.
 Its attractive features include informative naming of functions (even if you don't know anything about purrr or functional programming you can probably guess that `map_chr()` is about characters vs. `map_int()` is about integers) and type consistency. purrr is useful for solving iterative problems in R, and the [family of `map()` functions](https://purrr.tidyverse.org/reference/map.html "Family of map() functions") is what finally broke my habit of writing for loops to solve iterative problems in R.

 At rstudio::conf(2020), Hadley Wickham gave a talk titled [*State of the Tidyverse*](https://rstudio.com/resources/rstudioconf-2020/state-of-the-tidyverse/ "State of the Tidyverse video") and among the list of things he is particularly excited about for 2020, he listed "less purrr for data science".

-Let's take a look at a few common data science tasks that are iterative in nature that can be carried out using tools others than purrr in the tidyverse.
+In this post we take a look at a few common data science tasks that are iterative in nature, part of the introductory data science curriculum (or should be!), and that can be carried out using tools others than purrr in the tidyverse.

 ```r